 - Low potassium level.
 All medications that contain insulin, including Lyumjev, can lower your potassium level.
 Having a low potassium level can cause breathing and heart problems.
 Sometimes low potassium levels can be life threatening.
 If you’re at risk of a low potassium level, your doctor will check your level.
 You may be at risk of this condition if you’re taking other medications that also lower your potassium level, such as furosemide (Lasix) and indapamide.

-- High blood sugar and ketoacidosis.
+- Hyperglycemia and ketoacidosis, if using an insulin pump.
 If you’re taking Lyumjev in an insulin pump, you’re at risk of having a high blood sugar level if your pump doesn’t work correctly.
 When you don’t have enough insulin, sugar can’t move out of your blood and into your cells.
 If your cells don’t have sugar to burn for energy, they start to burn fat instead.
 This process produces ketones, making your blood acidic.
-This leads to diabetic ketoacidosis, which is a serious condition that can cause coma.
-Diabetic ketoacidosis can also cause death.
+This leads to diabetic ketoacidosis (DKA), which is a serious condition that can cause coma.
+DKA can also cause death.
 Your doctor will recommend that you have another option for injecting insulin if your pump fails to work correctly.

 Lyumjev and alcohol